Jemaroo/TTYDAnimationSlotTool/README.md

   - ANIMATION SLOT COUNT (ie 5)
   - OUTPUT FILE DESTINATION (ie output)

+It should look something like: input\\a_mario 20 output

+Note that these are case-sensitive.

 6: Run Run.bat

 7: The new modified file should be in the output folder.